 Ainslie loves the lights.

 But, you don't have to go all the way to Spanish Fork for great Christmas lights.
-Just like last year, we have been scouting out some of the impressive houses in Provo.
-On our way home Saturday we stopped by a house in the river bottoms that has the brightest trees we've ever seen.
+Just like

 The pictures can't quite do it justice.
 The trees look like they've been dusted with candy canes.
 They're incredible.